 Every foreigner who legally enters Bolivia with a Specific Purpose Visa

-There are actually FOUR ways to qualify to apply for Bolivian citizenship (and again, applying does not guarantee it will be granted).
+There are actually FIVE ways to qualify to apply for Bolivian citizenship (and again, applying does not guarantee it will be granted).
 The requirements are different for each method, but in all you must live in Bolivia as a foreign resident for a certain amount of time before you can apply to become a full Bolivian citizen.

 1) You can apply for Bolivian citizenship as a foreigner who is not married to a Bolivian and has no children born in Bolivia, after you have lived in Bolivia for 3 (three) continuous, uninterrupted years.